moneybutton/docs/docs/api-oauth.md

 Sign In Button
 --------------

 First, you need to have an [app](api-apps.md).
-Your app will have two properties that you will need:
+Your app will have a number that you will need:
-* CLIENT_IDENTIFIER
 * OAUTH_IDENTIFIER

 Now, make an instance of the Money Button [api-client](api-client.html).